Linearization and Identification of Multiple-Attractor Dynamical Systems through Laplacian Eigenmaps: Results

-\begin{example} As last examples we show applicability to hand-drawn multiple-attractors dynamical systems where our algorithm can be used to cluster the sub-dynamics and locate the various attractors for then providing such information to stable learning algorithms present in the literature.

-Fig.~\ref{subfig:handdrawn_data} shows the demonstrated trajectories for a 2-attractors dynamical system in 2D.
-For drawing such trajectories we took advantage of Wacom tablet and the software provided by \href{https://github.com/epfl-lasa/ML_toolbox}{$https://github.com/epfl-lasa/ML\_toolbox$}.
+we show applicability to hand-drawn multiple-attractor DS where our algorithm can be used to cluster the sub-dynamics and locate the various attractors for then providing such information to stable learning algorithms present in the literature.
+Fig.~\ref{subfig:handdrawn_data} shows the demonstrated trajectories for a 2-attractor DS in 2D.
+For drawing such trajectories we took advantage of Wacom tablet and the software provided by ML\_toolbox\footnote{https://github.com/epfl-lasa/ML\_toolbox}.